spacetraveler/logbook/source/_posts/2015-07-07-0-dot-0-0-dot-2-travel-guidelines.markdown

 categories:
 ---

 Preparations are a highly speculative undertaking.
-Being well-prepared is more of an easy mindset and less of a list of items with checkmarks behind them.
+Being well-prepared is more of a mindset and less of a list of items with checkmarks behind them.

-Fortunately bags come with physical constraints, space and subsequently weight is limited by the volume of their model.
-It is helpful to remind yourself that the person packing the bag is likely the one carrying it too.
+Fortunately bags come with constraints, such as limited volume and putting them on reminds you that the person eventually carrying the weight is yourself.
+Thus, I'm packing my bag with massively useful things only, such as a towel.
-I'm looking at journeys of fellow travelers for hints on things that promise to be massively useful.
-Undoubtedly, the first item I'm throwing into my own backpack is a towel.